kubernetes-sigs/gateway-api/geps/gep-4768/index.md

   AttributeSourceReference = "Reference"
 )

-// Attribute defines a single key-value pair to attach to telemetry signals.
+// Attribute defines a single flat key-value pair to attach to metrics and traces.
 //
-// This allows users to enrich spans, metrics, and logs with context like HTTP headers
+// This allows users to enrich spans and metrics with context like HTTP headers
 // (e.g., "X-User-ID"), static tags, or built-in variables.
 //
 // Support: Core
 type Attribute struct {
   // Name is the key of the attribute as it will appear in the output.
-  // (e.g., as a span tag, metric label, or log field).
+  // (e.g., as a span tag or metric label).
   //
   // +required
   Name string `json:"name"`

+  // Type specifies where the attribute value comes from.
+  // Valid values are "Header", "Literal", or "Reference".
+  //
+  // +required
+  // +kubebuilder:validation:Enum=Header;Literal;Reference
+  Type AttributeSourceType `json:"type"`

+  // HeaderName specifies the HTTP header to extract the value from.
+  // This is required if Type is "Header".
+  //
+  // +optional
+  HeaderName *string `json:"headerName,omitempty"`

+  // LiteralValue specifies a static string value to attach.
+  // This is required if Type is "Literal".
+  //
+  // +optional
+  LiteralValue *string `json:"literalValue,omitempty"`

+  // AttributeRef refers to a standard OpenTelemetry attribute.
+  // For example: "http.response.status_code" or "http.request.method".
+  // This is required if Type is "Reference".
+  //
+  // +optional
+  AttributeRef *string `json:"attributeRef,omitempty"`
+}

+// LogField defines a structured, potentially nested, field to include in JSON access logs.
+//
+// Support: Core
+type LogField struct {
+  // Path defines the nested key path under which the field value will be stored in the JSON payload.
+  // Each element of the slice represents a nesting level.
+Any individual segment can contain dots,
+  // which are preserved verbatim at that specific level of nesting.
+  // For example, ["user.metadata", "id"] will serialize to {"user.metadata": {"id": "<value>"}}.
+  //
+  // +required
+  // +kubebuilder:validation:MinItems=1
+  Path []string `json:"path"`

   // Type specifies where the attribute value comes from.
   // Valid values are "Header", "Literal", or "Reference".